Kirk Cousins Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- Cousins' 260 passing yards in one matchup against the Ravens are 8.5 fewer yards than his over/under in Sunday's game.
+- Cousins recorded 260 passing yards in one matchup against the Ravens, 10.5 yards less than his over/under for Sunday.

-- Cousins threw a touchdown pass in that matchup against the Ravens.
+- Cousins threw a touchdown pass in that game against the Ravens.

 - Note: Cousins' stats vs. Ravens date back to 2016.